adambard/learnxinyminutes-docs/haxe.html.markdown

     ComplexEnumEnum(c:ComplexEnum);
 }
 // Note: The enum above can include *other* enums as well, including itself!
-// Note: This is what called *Algebraic data type* in some other languages.
+// Note: This is what's called *Algebraic data type* in some other languages.

 class ComplexEnumTest{
     public static function example(){